swisspost-yellowcube/wooyellowcube-docs/configuration.md

 ## Activity Log

 Check the **activity log** to see the activity on your website.
-A log message is automatically created when errors occur, stock inventory is updated etc. You will also find the tracking numbers if a _WAR_ was processed.
+A log message is automatically created when errors occur, stock inventory is updated etc. You will also find the tracking numbers for orders that were already processed and shipped.

 ![](/assets/Activity_Log.png)